How to Store, Serve and Eat Smoked Salmon

-There's really no one way to serve smoked salmon, but it can take any meal from bland to fab in almost no time.
-Since it is already 'cooked', you can eat the succulent slices straight off the package (my personal favorite); put in on toast with cream cheese for a great quick snack; make yourself a smoked salmon sandwich on the go; or prepare a four-course gourmet meal based on the delicate treat.
+There's really no one way to eat smoked salmon, but it can take any meal from bland to fab in almost no time.
+Since it is already 'cooked', you can eat the succulent slices straight off the package (my personal favorite); put it on toast with cream cheese for a great quick snack; make yourself a smoked salmon sandwich on the go; or prepare a four-course gourmet meal based on the delicate treat.
 You really can't go wrong with this smoky treat.

 Handling and Storing

-Smoked salmon typically comes packaged as a thin side, either whole or already sliced for you.
+typically comes packaged as a thin side, either whole or already sliced for you.
 You can also get a slightly fattier 'steak'-like cut.
 After the salmon is fully smoked, it is vacuum-sealed and frozen, then shipped to retailers around the world.

 Smoked salmon can be kept under refrigeration for two to three weeks, or one week after opening.
 It can also be frozen for up to three months.
 It is best to store in the original package, or wrap it tightly in plastic wrap to prevent dryness.
 If air gets in, and the edges get flaky and dry, just trim with sharp fillet knife.

 Do not store smoked salmon with raw food products.

 1 ounce of smoked salmon roughly equals 1 slice

 *figure 1lb will be enough for a party of 4-5